• Skip to primary navigation

 Email

-4
+4 people

 Ingredients

-• 8 oz. dried egg noodles cooked according to package instructions
+• 8 oz dried egg noodles cooked according to package instructions

-• 12 to 15 pieces snow
+• 12 to 15 pieces snow peas

-• 3/4 cup carrots julienne
+• 3/4 cup carrots julienned

-• 1 small red bell pepper julienne
+• 1 pieces small red bell pepper julienned

 • 1 cup fresh white mushrooms sliced